FlightOS/.github/profile/readme.md

 # FlightOS
-- Trans Gender Arch With A Sexy UI
+Trans Gender Arch With A Sexy UI
-- Sponsored By Titanium Network! (/j Aub dont kill me D:)

 ## About FlightOS
 FlightOS is custom version on Arch Linux with many custom tools built for it.
 We have our own Package Manager, Desktop Environment, etc, etc..
 It also has a **strong** focus on a Trans Gender theme.